DamianEdwards/AspNetCorePathAuthorization/README.md

 });
 ```

 See the [samples/SampleSite](samples/SampleSite) project for an example of how to add and configure it.
+The sample site uses a simple query string based authentication handler so you can send requests like the following to easily simulate different users:

+- `/path?name=WorkerPerson`
+- `/path?name=MsManager&role=Managers`
+- `/path?name=admin`

 ## Implementation points